 If the crib-jump occurs – even after all your efforts to avoid it! – do not react by giving your child tons of attention about it; this will only encourage him to keep doing it.
 Instead, stay calm and neutral, and firmly tell him not to climb out again, and put him right back in the crib.
 Make the interaction boring and very straightforward, to help him understand that climbing out of the crib will not create different results in terms of what happens during sleeptime.

-Tip # 5 (and 6) – Bonus tips!
-Turn the crib around (and maybe even put the mattress on the floor)
+Tip # 5 – Bonus tips!
+Turn the crib around

 There is most certainly an appropriate time for children to move to a big-kid bed, and in some instances, this MAY be as early as 2.5 years of age.
 And, of course, if you’ve exhausted all other resources and your little Houdini still manages to escape and you simply feel the crib is no longer the safest option, of course the next move is to the “big kid” bed.
 However, in the vast majority of cases, children are most-ready to tackle the toddler-bed milestone after the age of three, and the tips above are good to keep in mind if your kiddo figures out the crib-catapult before that time!